AGI remains unsolved.

 5. There are no limits on the amount of compute or capital used to pre-train models that your solution leverages.

-6. $10,000 USD is the maximum amount that can be spent on runtime costs to solve 500 tasks (400 in the Public Evaluation set + 100 in a new Semi-Private Evaluation set), including calling commercial APIs.
+6. $10,000 USD is the maximum amount that can be spent on runtime costs to solve up to 500 tasks (depending on the chosen benchmark version), including calling commercial APIs.

 7. Selected high-score claims are verified using a Semi-Private Evaluation set.
 New high scores are accepted when the Semi-Private and Public Evaluation sets are in good agreement.